Flares of Memory: Stories of Childhood During the Holocaust

 The book features: Malka Baran, Moshe Baran, Shulamit Bastacky, Arnold Blum, Walter Boninger, Leon Brett, Ruth Drescher, Simon Gelernter, and others.

-If you are interested in obtaining a copy of From Pittsburgh to Poland, please contact the Holocaust Center of Pittsburgh, 412-421-1500.
+If you are interested in purchasing a copy of Flares of Memory from the Holocaust Center of Pittsburgh, please contact us at 412-421-1500, or email email@example.com.